conan-io/conan-center-index/docs/adding_packages/dependencies.md

 * Libcurl: `[>=X.YY <9]`, where `X.YY` is the minimum version of Libcurl required, starting from `7.78`

 > **Note**: You might also see Zlib ranges in some PR by CCI maintainers.
 > We're adding them little by little to avoid missing binaries and conflict errors.
-We'll update this page when PRs are free to add new ranges
+> Please do not open PRs moving Zlib to ranges for now, we'll update this page when PRs are free to add new ranges.

 > **Warning**: With Conan 1.x, [version ranges](https://docs.conan.io/1/versioning/version_ranges.html) adhere to a much more strict sematic version spec,